-Angela Vossmeyer is an Assistant Professor of Economics and George R. Roberts Fellow at Claremont McKenna College and a Faculty Research Fellow at the National Bureau of Economic Research (NBER).
+Angela Vossmeyer is the Rothacker Family Associate Professor of Economics and George R. Roberts Fellow at Claremont McKenna College and a Research Associate at the National Bureau of Economic Research (NBER).
 Professor Vossmeyer joined the Robert Day School in 2015 after receiving her Ph.D. in economics from the University of California, Irvine.
 Her research interests include: econometrics, Markov chain Monte Carlo (MCMC), simulation-based inference, financial economics, financial crises, and economic history.
 She was recently a visiting scholar at the Board of Governors of the Federal Reserve System in the Division of Monetary Affairs.

 “Treatment Effects and Informative Missingness with an Application to Bank Recapitalization Programs,” American Economic Review (Papers and Proceedings), 104, 5, 212-17, 2014.